github/secure_headers/README.md

 - Referrer-Policy - [Referrer Policy draft](https://w3c.github.io/webappsec-referrer-policy/)
 - Public Key Pinning - Pin certificate fingerprints in the browser to prevent man-in-the-middle attacks due to compromised Certificate Authorities.
 [Public Key Pinning Specification](https://tools.ietf.org/html/rfc7469)
 - Clear-Site-Data - Clearing browser data for origin.
 [Clear-Site-Data specification](https://www.w3.org/TR/clear-site-data/).
+- Expect-CT - Only use certificates that are present in the certificate transparency logs.
+[Expect-CT draft specification](https://datatracker.ietf.org/doc/draft-stark-expect-ct/).

 It can also mark all http cookies with the Secure, HttpOnly and SameSite attributes (when configured to do so).